Tips for Avoiding Distracted Driving: 6 Suggestions for Awareness Month

 2. Inform Others That You’ll Be Driving

-3. Silence Your Phone
+3. Silence Your Cell Phone to Prevent Distractions

 Many of us like to feel connected at all times through our phones.
 However, those constant phone notifications can distract you even if you aren’t looking at them.
 By silencing your phone, you can better focus on the road.
+Alternatively, using hands free devices can be a safer option to ensure you remain focused on the road while still being reachable in emergencies.

 4. Ask Passengers for Help

-5. Set Rules for Your Children
+5. Set Specific Safe Driving Rules for Your Teen Drivers

 6. Save Important Discussions for Later

 Important conversations can be a huge distraction for drivers.
 You want to have that important conversation and listen carefully to the other person, but the mind cannot properly focus on driving and giving full attention to the conversation.
 Rather than do both things with limited attention, ask the other person to wait until the destination or until you’re parked before having your conversation.
+Similarly, sending or reading a text message is a form of distraction that should be saved for when the vehicle is parked.

 Contact Mintz Law Firm for an Experienced Car Accident Lawyer